 Activity Room.
 Turn your Activity Room, or your main event room, into party-central by making it the centerpiece of all your St. Patrick’s Day decorations.
 About a week before the holiday, recruit volunteers to assist with adding fun decorations that will not get in the way of your day-to-day activities, like hanging decorations made from green crepe paper.
 Hanging decorations are an easy way to add color to the room while making the room appear more festive.

 Facility Doors.
 Before St. Patrick’s Day arrives, get your residents and staff in a buzz about the upcoming holiday by making sure to decorate the doors in your facility.
-Use shamrocks to add a touch of Irish magic to your residents’ doors, and gold or green tissue paper to cover the doors of your facility’s administrators.
+Use green construction paper to cut out shamrocks to add a touch of Irish magic to your residents’ doors, and gold or green tissue paper to cover the doors of your facility’s administrators.
 You can even get your administrators involved by having them compete to see who can design the most creative St. Patrick’s Day door.
 (Have your residents be the judges.)

 Facility Entrance.
 Use your facility’s entrance as the place to provide just a few classic St. Patrick’s Day decorations, like a banner or a pot of gold.
 (Having a pot of chocolate gold coins near the entrance is a great way to entice the grandkids to visit more.)